 In addition to providing quality academic instruction, St. Louis Community College offers the support services and resources you need to succeed before, during and after attending STLCC, as well as activities and opportunities to help you make the most of your college experience.

-TANF-Temporary Assistance for Needy Families (TANF) Student Advocate office provides a variety of services to address the needs of students including financial assistance to families while the adults seek education, job training and/or employment.
+Student Assistance Program (SAP) - The Student Advocate office provides a variety of services to address the needs of students including financial assistance to families while the adults seek education, job training and/or employment.

 TRIO - The federal TRIO programs are federal outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.